-a wearable device for visual impairments
+a wearable device to assist visual impairments during workouts

 ↳ Project Manager

 ↳ UX Engineer

 Our team was given the task of designing a product or digital service to help a brand that has struggled to drive business and consumer satisfaction in recent years.

 We chose Reebok.
 Reebok was popular due to athlete endorsements and aerobics, but struggled after being acquired by Adidas.
 In 2019, the brand was sold for $2.5 billion.

 22 - 32, both male and female, visually impaired